ntpa/banking/README.md

 README is under construction.
 Currently, the C executable is used to generate an output file, which is used by the C++ executable as input.

+Please remove the header from the .csv file.

 Assuming all files in src/ in the same directory compile and build executable in Linux(**Debian**) with:

 ```